Dynamic-Capital/Dynamic-Capital/docs/DUCKDNS_NGINX_CERTBOT.md

 # Nginx and Let's Encrypt for DuckDNS

-These steps install Nginx, enable HTTPS with Certbot, and force all traffic to your DuckDNS domain `dynamiccapital.duckdns.org`.
+These steps install Nginx, enable HTTPS with Certbot, and force all traffic to your DuckDNS domain (replace `example.duckdns.org` with your own).

 1. **Install Nginx**
    ```bash